scburnside/Randomized-Quiz/README.md

 # Randomized Quiz

-This quiz program randomly selects a set of questions from a questionbank, randomizes the order of the choices, and returns the results of the quiz.
+This quiz program randomly selects a set of questions from a question bank, randomizes the order of the choices, and returns the results of the quiz.

 ![screenshots](/screenshots/demo.png)